-These bars are for the cookie dough lovers who appreciate not having a surprise crunch of a nut or chew from a raisin.
-It also doesn’t hurt that they taste like a cookie as well 😉
+These bars are for the cookie dough lovers who appreciate not having a surprise crunch from a nut or chew from a raisin.
+It also doesn’t hurt that they taste like a sugar cookie as well 😉

 What you’ll need

 There are just 6 ingredients in these homemade bars:

 Rolled oats (quick or regular is fine as you’ll be pulsing them into a flour anyways)

 Pure maple syrup

 Unsweetened vanilla almond milk (or milk of choice)